primer/react/CONTRIBUTING.md

 To add a new component to our documentation site, create a new file with the `.md` extension for your component in `docs/content/components`.

+## Creating a PR

+When you're ready to create a PR, open one using the appropriate PR template.

+- If it's a new component, does the component make sense to add to Primer Components?
+(Ideally this is discussed before the PR stage, please reach out to a DS member if you aren't sure if a component should be added to Primer Componnets!)
+- Does the component follow our Primer Components code style?
+- Does the component use theme values for most CSS values?
+- Does the component have access to the [default theme](#adding-default-theme)?
+- Does the component have the [correct system props implemented](#adding-system-props)?
+- Is the component API intuitive?
+- Does the component have the appriopriate [type definitions in `index.d.ts`](#typescript-support)?
+- Is the component documented accurately?
+- Does the component have appropriate tests?

 ## Deploying and publishing